wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 >
 > `$ openssl x509 -in <cert> -text -noout`
 >
-> You will see that the certificates are chained, and end in a self-signed root CA cert.
+> You will see that the certificates are chained and end in a self-signed root CA cert.
 > This is the trust anchor for device authentication.

 > **Background info.**
 >
-> If you are *really* interested :), you should know that there is another way to check the Management Server's trust store, without using the API.
+> If you are *really* interested :), you should know that there is another way to check the Management Server's trust store without using the API.
 >
 > During the TLS (v1.2) handshake, the server sends a "Certificate Request" message to the client.
-> This message actually includes the list of the client Certificate Authorities that are in the server’s trust store.
+> This message includes the client Certificate Authorities listed in the server’s trust store.
 >
 > If you use the `openssl s_client` command to connect to the Management Server, the output will include "Acceptable client certificate CA names", already decoded for you:
 >